Bifrost metadata

 Annotation-level custom metadata is not supported at this time.

-With the experimental module imported, add custom metadata for each frame using scenario.set_metadata_keyframe.
+Add custom metadata for each frame using scenario.set_metadata_keyframe.

 Add custom metadata